Parental Control¶

 -

-The target device uses a random MAC address for each connection, which prevents rules from taking effect.
+The target device uses a randomized MAC address for each network connection, which prevents access rules from taking effect.
+Disable random MAC address on the target device, then re-add the device to your profile.

 Bark Version¶